dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/react-notes/index.md

 ```

 To summarize,  your *App* will subscribe to `value` events on a Firebase database reference (`ref`).
 Whenever a note is updated in Firebase it will trigger the callback you provided.
-Your callback will take this `snapshot` of data and set your normal React `notes` state to the new notes object!
+Your callback will take this `snapshot` of data and set your React `notes` state to the new notes object!
 Nice, immutable, and should just be a seamless retrofit.

 ## Writing Data To Firebase

 We have a few methods so far that set state:

 * create new note
 * update note
 * delete note

 We've been using Immutable.js methods for our state changes, but now we need to push our note state up to Firebase rather than dealing with it locally.
 What we are going to do is instead of running `setState` on our local App component `notes` state,  we are instead going to just push our changes up to Firebase!
 Then Firebase will essentially return a new notes state for us via the stuff we did above.